 The mindful movement is gaining momentum and businesses are becoming aware of its benefits and potential.
 The challenge lies in safely transferring mindfulness skills and practices to the workplace to achieve desired outcomes.

-As a practitioner, I first ask clients about their expectations and commitment to a mindfulness programme.
+As a practitioner, I first ask clients about their expectations and commitment to a mindful programmes.
 This question leads to a reflection on the resources and time required to implement a sustainable workplace mindfulness programme.
 All too often, there is misguided thinking that one-hour workshops do the job and equip staff to practice mindfulness.

 Limitation of once-off mindfulness training